Wind blade recycling

 Science Energy efficiency Offshore wind Onshore wind

-According to WindEurope, the European wind energy agency, around 14,000 blades could be dismantled across the continent in the next five years, which would amount to between 40,000 and 60,000 tonnes of waste.
+According to WindEurope, the European wind energy agency, around 52,000 tonnes of blades could be dismantled and expects this figure to only reach 25,000 tonnes by 2025.
 For this reason, recycling, especially of wind turbine blades, is seen as one of the key challenges for the industry.

 The wind energy sector is experiencing tremendous growth due to the global need for clean energy supply.
-According to data from the World Wind Energy Association (WWEA), 840 gigawatts of wind power capacity will be installed worldwide in 2021, enough to supply more than 7 % of the world's energy demand.
+According to data from the World Wind Energy Association (WWEA), 1 terawatt of wind power capacity was installed worldwide in 2023, which represents a growth of 50% from 2022.

 A clean, inexhaustible and safe energy whose best features are, moreover, that the cost of maintenance is low, that they are mobile and that they generate hardly any waste, thus helping to avoid climate change and move towards energy transition.
 It should be borne in mind that most of the environmental impact produced by renewable energies is concentrated in two stages: manufacture and dismantling.